Scaling Stream Processing¶

-Lenses can deploy the Lenses SQL processors in Kafka Connect.
+Lenses can deploy your Lenses SQL processors in Kafka Connect.
 Kafka Connect provides a distributed, fault-tolerant and scalable

 framework as part of the core Apache Kafka distribution.
-We advise allocating a Kafka Connect cluster for the purpose of running the stream processing with SQL.
+We advise allocating a Kafka Connect cluster for the purpose of running LSQL stream processing.

 KUBERNETES is an execution mode that provides scalability by deploying Lenses SQL runners into Kubernetes clusters.

 Kafka Connect provides scalable, fault tolerant, distributed processing by forming a cluster of workers.
 The cluster provides endpoints to which Lenses will submit the processor configuration.
 From this point, Kafka Connect will persist configurations and distribute work to the cluster workers.
-When restart happens, Lenses will recover the status, configuration and metrics of any Lenses SQL Connectors that are found in the configured clusters – this ensures that if Lenses is offline, the processing of your data in your topologies continues.
+Upon a restart Lenses will recover the status, configuration, and metrics of any Lenses SQL Connectors that are found in the configured clusters, this ensures that if Lenses is offline processing of data in your topologies continues.
 Lenses will also identify any connectors created outside of Lenses at runtime and start tracking them to provide you visibility.

 - Creating a new processor and selecting the cluster to deploy to

-- Setting the parallelization, that is how many tasks/application instances to run
+- Set the parallelization .i.e many how tasks/application instances to run

 Lenses supports the following Connector functionality: